 - Employee or an Independent Contractor (IRS)

-Consult with the Washington State Department of Revenue for important information for hiring new employees as well as links to state agencies like the Department of Labor and Industries and the Employment Security Department that will help you with your tax rates and other information around sick leave and paid family leave requirements.
+Consult with the Washington State Department of Revenue for important information for hiring new employees as well as links to state agencies like the Department of Labor & Industries and the Employment Security Department that will help you with your tax rates and other information around sick leave and paid family leave requirements.